andrewklmn/kottans-frontend/README.md

 ### What I'm going to use in future:

-Breakpoint selection, media queries, responsive tables, and flexbox - I have all of them in my toolbox now.
+Breakpoint selection, media queries, responsive tables, grid and flexbox - I have all of them in my toolbox now.